History of Greece: Persian Wars

+Athenian hegemony

-To prosecute the war and then to defend Greece from further Persian attack, Athens founded the Delian League in 477 BC.
+To prosecute the war and then to defend Greece from further Persian attacks, Athens founded the Delian League in 477 BC.
 Initially, each city in the League would contribute ships and soldiers to a common army, but in time Athens allowed (and then compelled) the smaller cities to contribute funds so that it could supply their quota of ships.
 Secession from the League could be punished.
 Following military reversals against the Persians, the treasury was moved from Delos to Athens, further strengthening the latter's control over the League.
 The Delian League was eventually referred to pejoratively as the Athenian Empire.

 In 458 BC, while the Persian Wars were still ongoing, war broke out between the Delian League and the Peloponnesian League, comprising Sparta and its allies.
 After some inconclusive fighting, the two sides signed a peace treaty in 447 BC.
 That peace was stipulated to last thirty years: instead, it held only until 431 BC, with the onset of the Peloponnesian War.